MenaWANG/mlarena/README.md

   - Automated feature type detection and handling
   - Smart encoding recommendations based on feature cardinality and rare category
   - Target encoding with visualization to support smoothing parameter selection
+  - New `drop_first` (boolean) parameter in PreProcessor to fine tune one-hot encoding
+  - Intelligent handling of binary vs multi-category features in one-hot encoding
   - Missing value handling with configurable strategies
   - Feature selection recommendations with mutual information analysis